flpr0fkwindows/a-flipper-zero-basusb-code/README.md

 Designed to generate controlled, temporary system lag without causing permanent harm.

 Applies short-term resource pressure to slow down the target device for demonstration or testing purposes only.
-✅ No files are deleted
+No files are deleted

-✅ No system settings are altered
+No system settings are altered

-✅ No lasting changes are made to the device
+No lasting changes are made to the device
 Currently optimized for Windows environments.

 Support for Android and other platforms is planned in future updates.

 ──────────────────────────────

-⚠️ Disclaimer
+⚠️ Disclaimer ⚠️ iMPORTANT

 By using this payload you fully accept responsibility for your own actions.
 • The creator takes no responsibility for anything that happens to the target device.